inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 born weak and impotent as a dimly-realized solution.
 You nurture the program and guide it down the right path, building, watching it grow ever stronger.
 Sometimes you paint with tiny strokes, a keystroke added here, a keystroke changed there."
-She sweeps her arm in a wide arc.
+She sweeps her arm in a  arc.
 "And other times you savage whole *blocks* of code, ripping out the program's very *essence*, then beginning anew.
 But always building, creating, filling the program with your own personal stamp, your own quirks and nuances.
 Watching